jbrayton/Golden-Hill-HTTP-Library/README.md

 public mutating func ghs_setPostJson(_ jsonDictionary: [String: Any])
 ```

 This sets the httpBody of the request to the dictionary serialized to JSON.
-It also handles setting the method to “POST” and setting the Content-Type of the request to “application/json”.
+It also sets the method to “POST” and sets the Content-Type of the request to “application/json”.

 ```swift
 public mutating func ghs_setPostArgString( _ value: String )